 And the best part?
 There’s no such thing as a small act of kindness – in fact even the smallest gesture can have a powerful ripple effect.
 Being kind helps others AND helps ourselves, it’s a win win situation!

-So what could you do to boost someones happy chemicals for the day?
+So, with Random Acts of Kindness Day coming up on the 17th February, what could you do to boost someones happy chemicals for the day?
 Here’s a few ideas…

 Pay someone a compliment